portorural/ciclos.aguas.ml/natureza/waterops.md

 .
 ### Rádio PACHAMEN
-here we are testing a lot of ideas in consortium with (ttps://pacha.men) doing some projects of Porto Rural and something more
+here we are testing a lot of ideas in consortium with (https://pacha.men) doing some projects of Porto Rural and something more

-Veja nosso guia de uso de uma estação na [Rádio PACHAMEN]
+Veja nosso guia de uso de uma estação na [Rádio PACHAMEN](https://ciclos.aguas.ml/plataforma/radio-pachamen "R")

 .